jottenlips/agave/README.md

 git push
 ```

-Setup your repo to look at the docs folder on your main branch.
+Setup your repo to look at the docs folder on your main branch in the repo settings.